 Do you ever wonder why do scuba divers dive backwards into the water?
-Well, this article will make it clear as to why divers dive backwards into the water, as there is a couple of valid reasons why.
+In this article we will try to explain the reasons why divers dive backwards into the water, as there is a couple of valid reasons why.
 Firstly, entering the water backward is called the ‘backward roll entry’, ‘back entry’ or ‘backroll’.

-To enter the water doing a backward roll entry involves the diver sits on the edge of a small boat.
-By small boat that means that it is no more than three or four feet from the water surface.
+To enter the water doing a backward roll entry involves the diver sitting on the edge of a small boat.
+If on a small boat which could mean that it is no more than three or four feet from the water surface.

-Next, the diver holds there regulator in place while using your fingertips to holds their mask.
-With there left hand free to manage any loose hoses in place.
+Next, the diver holds their regulator in place while using their fingertips to holds their mask.
+With their left hand free to manage any loose hoses.

 Next, tuck your chin in towards your chest, then fall back into the water.
 Once in the water swim away from the boat and then give an okay signal to the crew on the boat.